rkapl123/RAddin/docs/README.md

 Rscript interactions (Rdefinitions) are defined using a 3 column named area (1st col: definition type, 2nd: definition value, 3rd: definition path):

 The Rdefinition area name must start with R_Addin and can have an optional postfix as an additional description of the definition.
+If there is no postfix, the script is called the "MainScript" of this Workbook/Worksheet.

-An area name can be Workbook global or worksheet local, the first Rdefinition area is being taken as the default definition (used for running when not selecting a Rdefinition). the worksheet name (for worksheet local names) or the workbook name (for workbook global names) is prepended to the postfix definition description.
+An area name can be Workbook global or worksheet local.
+In the Rdefinition dropdown the worksheet name (for worksheet local names) or the workbook name (for workbook global names) is prepended to the postfix definition description.

 So for the 8 areas currently defined in the test workbook testRAddin.xlsx, there should be 8 entries in the Rdefinition dropdown:

-- Test_RdotNet,
+- Test_RdotNet, (MainScript)
-- Test_OtherSheet,
+- Test_OtherSheet, (MainScript)
-- testRAddin.xlsx,
+- testRAddin.xlsx, (MainScript)
 - Test_OtherSheetAnotherDef,
 - testRAddin.xlsxAnotherDef,
 - testRAddin.xlsxErrorInDef,